parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 A web server, a public address and an HTML file are all that you need to share your thoughts (or indeed, art, sound or software) with anyone in the world.
 No authority from which to seek approval, no editorial board, no publisher.
 No content policy, no dependence on a third party startup that might fold in three years to begin [a new adventure](https://ourincrediblejourney.tumblr.com/about/).

+<figure>
+  <img src="/img/against-user-hostile-web/DoomLevelDesign-Geocities-1999.png" alt="A website about Doom Level design" />
+  <figcaption>A website on Doom level design on Geocities from 1999, accessed October 31, 20017 via <a href="https://web.archive.org/web/20010404034632/http://www.geocities.com:80/Hollywood/2979/">Archive.org</a></figcaption>
+</figure>

 That's what the web makes possible.
 It's friendship over hyperlink, knowledge over the network, romance over HTTP.

 In fact, the browser you're reading this on ([Chrome](https://google.com/intl/en/chrome/browser/ ), [Firefox](https://getfirefox.com), [Links](http://links.twibright.com), whatever), the web server that's hosting this website ([Nginx](httos://nginx.com)), the operating system that this server runs on ([Ubuntu](https:// ubuntu.com)), the programming tools used to make it all work ([python](python.org), [gcc](gcc.gnu.org), [node.js](nodejs.org)...) -- all of these things were created collectively by contributors all around the world, brought together by HTTP.
 And given away for free in the spirit of sharing.

-The web is open and democratic by design and it empowers people.
-This is the web we're breaking and replacing with one that subverts, manipulates and creates addiction.
+The web is open by design and built to empower people.
+This is the web we're breaking and replacing with one that subverts, manipulates and creates new needs and addiction.

-## Free but not Free

-The modern web began, I think, when it expanded from an information system to a broader platform for information and services.

-*Hotmail* wanted to give everyone in the planet a free email address.
-Free hosting services like *Geocities* let pretty much anyone create their own website.
-Search engines like Google (and *Dogpile*, *Excite*, *AltaVista* and *Northern Lights*, for those who remember) offered to help us find relevant information in a rapidly growing, unorganized collection of linked documents.
-There was even a period where Mozilla's *DMOZ* projet had the ambitious goal of being an open, human-run directory of all things on the Internet (much like an online version of the Yellow Pages of yore).
-Then came *Wikipedia*, perhaps the most ambitious project in organizing human knowledge since the library of Alexandria.

-<figure>
-  <img src="/img/against-user-hostile-web/DoomLevelDesign-Geocities-1999.png" alt="A website about Doom Level design" />
-  <figcaption>A website on Doom level design on Geocities from 1999, accessed October 31, 20017 via <a href="https://web.archive.org/web/20010404034632/http://www.geocities.com:80/Hollywood/2979/">Archive.org</a></figcaption>
-</figure>

-The next big breakthrough was e-commerce, the ability to buy and sell over the Internet.
-This naturally brought a lot of value to humanity: people could browse and buy stuff from the comfort of their homes and businesses big and small could reach more people.
-Amazon went from being a relatively small online bookstore to a global marketplace. eBay became a global marketplace for people wanting to buy and sell second-hand goods.
-PayPal promised to let anyone send money to anyone, anywhere in the world.

-Up to this point, the goal was still broadly to serve people.
-Companies, though, start realizing that maintaining a large website serving thousands of users requires time, energy and resources.
-It costs money.
-But users wouldn't use your service if it wasn't free.

-Therein lies the problem.

-Most of us got used to things being free (as in 0€) on the Internet, but the services we were using still cost money.
-It was a race to the bottom and companies were forced to find ways to become profitable -- the best they could come up was was an ad-supported model, where they would provide some service or content, get you to sign up and then use their user base as currency to negotiate payment from advertisers.

-Most user who now expect services at zero cost and are unwilling to pay with money now simply pay for them in other ways: with their data, attention, time, 'good' behavior and, I'm afraid, sovereignty.

 ## The Way Forward